 Preeti Davidson, Founder

 Preeti has twenty-five years of experience working with young people from the country's most elite schools and universities.
-She had held senior leadership roles since the age of twenty-three when she became the youngest Director of Development and Alumni Relations at a prestigious university in New York City.
+She oversaw fundraising programs at Columbia University and became the youngest Director of Development and Alumni Relations at the storied New School in New York City at 23.
+By 40, she had joined the C-suite.

-However, there was a side of her life no one knew about—not her family, colleagues, mentors, friends, or even her partners.
-Preeti struggled with addiction, using alcohol, drugs, food, sex, and shopping to numb herself and seek validation.
-These behaviors served as both rewards for her achievements and punishments driven by the shame and self-loathing inherent to addiction.
+However, no amount of achievement made her feel genuinely confident and secure.
+There was a side of her life no one knew about—not her family, colleagues, mentors, friends, or even her partners.
+Preeti struggled with addiction and an eating disorder to numb herself and for external validation.
+These behaviors served as rewards for her achievements and punishments driven by shame and self-loathing despite being respected and loved.

 "Preeti uses her experience to help young people build self-worth and confidence"

-Now in long-term recovery, Preeti uses her experience to help young people build self-worth and confidence, guiding them to navigate life without the suffering she endured.
+Now in long-term recovery, Preeti uses her experience to coach young people to build unshakable foundations of self-worth and confidence.
+She guides them to navigate life's challenges with practical tools while avoiding the maladaptive coping skills all humans endure.

 She also hosts The Unloveables, a video podcast about her recovery journey, named after the sense of unbelonging that fueled both her overachievement and self-doubt.
 Preeti writes about addiction, recovery, self-esteem, immigration, childhood trauma, and being a woman of color in substance use recovery.